Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Theorems -- : uniqueness of the unbounded cluster

 \subsubsection{Excluding $N_\infty = \infty$}

-Let us assume that the number $N_{\infty}$ of unbounded clusters in $\mathcal{O}_t$ is almost-surely equal to infinity.
-In the same fashion as in Subsection \ref{S5.2.2} we show that this leads to a contradiction.
-We define the event
+Let us assume that the number $N_{\infty}$ of unbounded clusters in $\pazocal{O}_t$ is almost-surely equal to infinity.
+In the same fashion as in Section \ref{S5.2.2} we show that this leads to a contradiction.
+For $z\in\bbZ^d$, we define the event

-The fact that there is $R$ large enough such that $E_R(0)$ has positive probability can be seen as follows.
-First, note that for $R$ large enough, with positive probability the event

-happens.
-As a consequence, there is $k^*\geq 3$ such that the event inside the union in (\ref{eq:ERallintersect}) occurs for $k=k^*$ with positive probability.
-Moreover, we may write